We all know that criticism can sometimes be hard to take, but we also learn very early on that it usually makes for a stronger and better business.

 Now, customer complaints are increasingly being channeled through the oh-so-public social media platforms, such as Facebook and Twitter.
 This means that companies have to get on board fast, or risk the wrath of their unhappy customers’ complaints and criticisms going viral.

-A study by Simply Measured showed that 30% of brands have a dedicated customer service handle on Twitter, with the average response to a complaint being 5.1 hours, and only 10% of companies answering within the hour.
+A 2013 study by Simply Measured showed that 30% of brands have a dedicated customer service handle on Twitter, with the average response to a complaint being 5.1 hours.
+Only 10% of companies answered within the hour.

 Example #1: JetBlue